 For years, chemotherapy was used for the treatment of advanced melanoma.
-A small number of people with advanced melanoma do respond to these drugs, but the overall results have been disappointing.
-The response rate is low and responses generally last for only a few months.
-Today, doctors are using new targeted and immunotherapies, though chemotherapy may be used in some instances.
+Overall, the results were disappointing.
+The response rate was low and responses generally lasted for only a few months.
+Today, doctors often favor targeted therapies and immunotherapies, though chemotherapy may be used in some instances.
+Dacarbazine (DTIC-Dome®) is the only form of chemotherapy approved for the treatment of advanced melanoma.
+Temozolomide (Temodar®), an oral form of the same drug, is not FDA-approved but sometimes used to treat metastatic melanoma with similar results.